winksaville/exper-traits-1/README.md

-# expr-traits-1
+# exper-traits-1

-A first experiment with traits
+A first experiment with traits, modeling a crude state machine.

 ## Building and running